liveblocks/liveblocks/README.md

 ### Platform

 Liveblocks provides a fully-hosted platform built around a WebSocket edge infrastructure that effortlessly scales to millions of users.
-With the platform, you get a lot of powerful tools such as
+The platform equips you with a set of powerful tools such as our [REST API](https://liveblocks.io/docs/api-reference/rest-api-endpoints), [webhooks](https://liveblocks.io/docs/platform/webhooks), [schema validation](https://liveblocks.io/docs/platform/schema-validation),
-[REST API](https://liveblocks.io/docs/api-reference/rest-api-endpoints),
-[webhooks](https://liveblocks.io/docs/platform/webhooks),
-[schema validation](https://liveblocks.io/docs/platform/schema-validation),